hashicorp/packer-plugin-vmware/.web-docs/components/builder/vmx/README.md

 <!-- End of code generated from the comments of the VNCConfig struct in bootcommand/config.go; -->

--> **Note**: For the `HTTPIP` to be resolved, the `network` interface type must be set to either `hostonly` or `nat`.
-It is recommended to leave the default network configuration while you are building the virtual machine, and use the `vmx_data_post` hook to modify the network configuration after the virtual machine build is complete.

 **Optional**

 <!-- Code generated from the comments of the BootConfig struct in bootcommand/config.go; DO NOT EDIT MANUALLY -->